 It is almost impossible to know every process in a large organization.
 Another great source for automation ideas is commonly automated processes.
 We have prepared a list of common RPA use cases and case studies.
 The most popular process to automate is invoice automation, feel free to read how RPA, complemented by AI vendors, can automate invoice capture and processing.

 Process mining is another alternative to identify the most suitable processes to automate.
 By utilizing the performance metrics, process mining tools can show automation rates and potential for businesses.
-QPR, a leading process mining vendor, shares that process mining solutions can increase the business value of RPA initiatives by 44%.
 To learn more about how to use process mining for RPA implementation, feel free to read our in-depth guide.

 Select processes that can be easily automated with RPA